TikTok National Security Threat Kris Ruby

 Is TikTok safe?

 Yes, TikTok is still unsafe.
-Here’s why
+Here’s why:

+TikTok is a social media video-sharing app similar to Snapchat and Instagram.
+TikTok was recently sued over the deaths of two young girls in a viral blackout challenge.
 Privacy concerns remain top of mind pertaining to how much data TikTok collects from user devices in the US.

 TikTok and WeChat collect extensive data on their users, and the primary American concern is that the Chinese government will be able to access this data and leverage it for blackmail against U.S. citizens.
+U.S. government officials also worry the app censors political speech and could be used to spread misinformation.

 Politicians call for stricter data control on TikTok to protect social media platform users from foreign influence.